Arlington, Virginia , Hyatt Regency Crystal City, April 23-25, 2017

 Staff contact: Lisa Thompson, Deputy Director

 Successful information technology initiatives in state government deserve to be highlighted and shared in order to promote innovation, foster better government and engage citizens.
-For the 23rd consecutive year, NASCIO is honoring achievements in the public sector through its Recognition Awards for Outstanding Achievement in the Field of Information Technology.
+For over 25 consecutive years, NASCIO has honored achievements in the public sector through its Recognition Awards for Outstanding Achievement in the Field of Information Technology.

 The Awards Committee is charged with determining the awards winners in ten submission categories.
 Committee members review and score nominations and then recommend award finalists and recipients.
 Being a member on this committee is a great avenue to network with other members, gain knowledge regarding state technology projects through the review process and ultimately honor outstanding state technology initiatives.

-Staff contact: Emily Lane, Program and Brand Coordinator
+Staff contact: Emily Lane, Program and Brand Manager

 The Corporate Leadership Council (CLC) is comprised of dedicated NASCIO corporate members committed to utilizing private sector intellectual and financial resources to serve NASCIO and its members.
 CLC members promote information sharing among public and private-sector members, providing expertise to NASCIO issue focus areas and developing publications and projects.
 The CLC chair and vice chair hold an advisory seat on NASCIO's Executive Committee and the group develops corporate participation policies for board review.
 CLC participants must be corporate members in good standing.

-Staff contact: Meghan Penning, Membership and Communications Coordinator
+Staff contact: Lori Rempe, NASCIO Membership and Communications Coordinator

 This committee is made up of state members only.
 Members of this committee are appointed by the president, and the chair of the committee is the immediate past president.